alfred-node/alfred-server/README.md

 # Startup

-To start Alred, you'd usually run it with the config path you'd like to use.
+To start Alfred, you'd usually run it with the config path you'd like to use.
 The config path contains your overall config, encrypted credentials and the pipelines themselves:

 ```
 alfred-ci --config ./path-to-a-suitable-config-directory/